ARVL Investors Have Opportunity to Lead Arrival SA Securities Fraud Lawsuit

-BENSALEM, Pa., Jan.
-24, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Arrival SA ("Arrival" or the "Company") (NASDAQ: ARVL).
+LOS ANGELES, Jan.
+25, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Arrival SA ("Arrival" or the "Company") (NASDAQ: ARVL).

 Class Period: November 18, 2020 – November 19, 2021